-Expressions of Interest for work experience placements in 2022 are now closed.
+Expressions of Interest for work experience placements in terms 1 & 2, 2023 are now open!

 Whether you’re interested in politics, planting trees, law-making or baking, your work experience placement at the Parliament of Victoria will be an experience you’ll remember.
 This is a unique opportunity to undertake a one-week placement in either a Parliamentary Sitting or Parliamentary Services program.

 Parliamentary Sitting placements provide the opportunity to see the law-making process up close.
 Students will go behind the scenes with the staff who directly support Parliament sittings, to get a deeper understanding of our democratic processes.
 Find out more.

 Parliamentary Services placements offer a variety of opportunities that can be matched with a broad range of student interests and career goals.
 Students will have the option to work with staff in one of the many professional service areas that support the day-to-day business of Parliament.
 Find out more.

 (If you are interested in a placement with a member of Parliament, please contact the member's office directly.)

 To participate, you must be 15 years or older at the time of placement AND be a Victorian resident studying at a Victorian secondary school.

 How to apply

 You’re invited to submit an expression of interest that will tell us about your career goals, your current areas of study and what you’d hope to get out of a work experience placement at the Victorian Parliament.

 This process will take you about 10 minutes to complete.
 You will need to complete the form in one session because you can’t save an incomplete form and return to it later.
 To help you prepare to complete the form, you can read the questions here.